 During the 1950's, Don worked with the U.S. Bureau of Mines on a program of mine burst detection in the Copper Country.
 He then attended Michigan Tech where he was an early experimenter with the induced polorization method to detect disseminated metal ore deposits, earning his MS under Lloyal Bacon in 1958.
 After graduating, he went to work for Cominco Exploration.
-In the late 1960's, he attended the University . . .
+In . . .

 Take pride as a member of the Michigan Tech alumni family with over 70,000 members living and working in more than 100 nations around the world!